PIH/openmrs-distro-pihemr/README.md

 ## Forms

-Forms live in [pihcore/omod/src/.../resources/htmlforms](https://github.com/PIH/openmrs-module-pihcore/tree/master/omod/src/main/webapp/resources/htmlforms) and are edited in code.
+Forms live in the `configuration\pih\htmlforms` directory of the "PIH EMR" config project.
+Distribution-specific forms can be added to the `configuration\pih\htmforms` of your distribution's config project.
+Note that you can override form in the main "PIH EMR" config project by providing a form with the same name in your distro's config project.
 The xml files that represent forms are parsed by the HTML FormEntry Module.
 Check out the [HTML/DSL Reference](https://wiki.openmrs.org/display/docs/HTML+Form+Entry+Module+HTML+Reference).

 See this [example of a check-in form](https://github.com/PIH/openmrs-module-pihcore/blob/master/omod/src/main/webapp/resources/htmlforms/haiti/checkin.xml).